tarponjargon/clipcast/README.md

 5. Install all NPM modules `npm install`
 6. Start everything `./start.sh`

+Since the ngrok static url is public, there's a password challenge:

+user: misc
+pass: misc

 ## CONNECTING TO CONTAINERS

 Use following command to ssh to containers: